frankframework/frank-manual/misc/MANUAL_TEST.md

     application.security.testtool.authentication.username=Admin
     application.security.testtool.authentication.password=Nimda

 **Step 90:** Restart the Frank!Runner.
-Check that no login dialog is required to enter the Frank!Console.
+Check that a login dialog is required to enter the Frank!Console.

 **Step 100:** Go to Ladybug.
-Check that you have to login with the shown credentials.
+Check that no login is required.

 **Step 110:** Restore ``work/frank-runner/build.properties`` as stated in the [Preparations](#preparations).